binitghetiya/express-sequelize-api-boilerplate/README.md

 ```
 ### Upcoming update
 ```
-> suggestions and improvements
+> suggestions and improvements are most welcome
-> test cases for API routes
 ```

 ### Contact